-Intergroup dialogue academic courses (SOC/WGS 230) were first developed as part of Syracuse University’s participation in the Multi-University Intergroup Dialogue Research Project.
-The project brought faculty, program staff, and graduate students together to develop best practices in intergroup dialogue, including the development and implementation of a shared curriculum.
+Intergroup dialogue academic courses (SOC 230, WGS 230, CFE 230, CRS 230) were first developed as part of Syracuse University’s participation in the Multi-University Intergroup Dialogue Research Project.
+The project brought dialogue faculty and researchers, program leadership, and graduate students together across campuses to develop best practices in intergroup dialogue, including the development and implementation of a shared curriculum.
 At the center of this collaboration is a research study that examines the educational benefits of student learning through intergroup dialogue.

 Our program offerings extend from this development base and have included sections on intergroup dialogue that focus on race and ethnicity; gender and sexuality; class; and faith based identities.
 The program’s newest offerings include two co-curricular dialogues, “Dialogue with the Land, Dialogue with Each Other” in partnership with The Native Student Program and “Transformative Dialogue for Student Leaders” in partnership with the College of Law.
 The program has also offered an advanced dialogue course focused on community organizing as collaborative leadership, as well as a regularly scheduled graduate course on “Inequality and Intergroup Relations in Education.”